jonimunro/mordhau-server1/README.md

 1. No FFA or revenge FFA
 2. Listen to admins
 3. Be respectful of everyone
-in our discord at: https://discord.gg/dEsXJFvS
+join our discord at: discord.gg/dEsXJFvS